ARE SCHOOL MEALS RIGHT FOR MY CHILD?

 Are you concerned that all school dinners are just turkey twizzlers and chips?
 Perhaps you have a bit of a fussy eater.
 Or maybe you’re just a bit unsure about where and how the food is prepared and cooked.
 We understand that for some parents it can just feel easier to make a packed lunch.
 But let’s take a look at why, despite these concerns, a hot school meal is nearly always the best choice for your child and you.

 We are so fortunate in this country that hot lunches are served in nearly every school.
 These lunches are produced to strict safety and nutrition standards, with many children eligible to receive these for free including every child up to the end of Year 2 – saving you as much as £450 a year.
-(You can apply for free school meals – Lincolnshire County Council).
+(Here’s where to apply for free school meals – Lincolnshire County Council).

 Spoiled for choice